-In this video, I would like to introduce you to the first line of protection for any good water filter, the Polyspun Sediment cartridge.
+Hello!
+Rod from My Water Filter here, today.
+I would like to introduce you to the first line of protection on any excellent water filter, the Polyspun Sediment Cartridge.

 The number 1 reason why a sediment cartridge should be part of any good water filter system is protection.

 They protect you, your family and they take the lumps and bumps out of the water to stop your other water filter cartridges from being blocked up by the silt, sand and sediment that flows down our incoming water supplies.

 It can be sand, silt, rust, dirt, mud, algae or any other particulate matter that comes down our incoming water supply.